sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

 # The more technical stuff

 ## Smaller picture stuff
-* as mentioned above, my knowledge of LSPs is basically zero
+* as mentioned above, my knowledge of language servers is basically zero
     * but from what I've learned so far...
         * There is a client (vim)
         * There is a server (the language server)